 If so, then we may be able to say that a dieselpunk politics would have to include, along with the previously mentioned two elements, political trends that are highly critical of the status quo and are not found in the mainstream of that time or today.

-The prevailing political philosophies of the dieselpunk era, according to Larry, included capitalism, communism and fascism.
-Hayen Mill proposes as an alternative to these visions the philosophy of French anarchist Pierre-Joseph Proudhon (1809-1865) who conceived of mutualism.
+The prevailing political philosophies of the dieselpunk era, Amyett writes, were capitalism, communism and fascism.
+Hayen Mill proposes as an alternative to these visions the philosophy of French anarchist Pierre-Joseph Proudhon (1809-65) who conceived of mutualism.

 Mutualism “envisions a society where each person might possess a means of production, either individually or collectively, with trade representing equivalent amounts of labor in the free market.”
 It rejects state intervention but does require mass collectivization of industries and business.

-Anarchism may be interpreted as politically to the left and is therefore easily associated with socialism and similar philosophies, which favor collectivizing efforts.
+Anarchism may be interpreted as politically to the left and is therefore easily associated with socialism and similar philosophies, which favor collectivization.
 This would seem to contradict the independent-minded spirit of dieselpunk.

 Jack Rose was early to suggest that the “punk” in dieselpunk should not be understood as promoting anarchy.
 Instead, he referred to an individualism which “manifests in every aspect of the culture, from the proliferation of sky pirates to the refusal of many individuals to define what, exactly, the fashion is.”

-There is a strong refusal to abide by custom, convention or, indeed, according to Tome Wilson, webmaster of the Dieselpunks, historical accuracy.
+There is a strong refusal to abide by custom, convention or, indeed, according to Tome Wilson, webmaster of the Dieselpunks community, historical accuracy.

 Dieselpunk enthusiasts don’t hide in the coffins of history, he writes.
 Rather than confusing the past with the present, the genre fuses the two, building “something new that would be unexpected in any age.”